sphinxy/SpecFlow3Core.XunitPlayground/readme.md

 For specflow tests, it works partly.

-IAsyncLifeTimes via @works thanks to https://github.com/techtalk/SpecFlow/pull/1380 and using @xunit:collection(TestContextCollection).
-But then another new instance of TFixture is initialized and injected in specflow steps.
+IAsyncLifeTimes works, thanks to https://github.com/techtalk/SpecFlow/pull/1380 and using @xunit:collection(TestContextCollection).
+But then another new instance of TFixture is instantiated and injected in specflow steps.
+Also, InitializeAsync is not called for second instance.